Dioben/RI2021/assignment1/readme.md

 + --masterfile: "Master" output file name, default is "masterindex.ssv"
 # TODO: REMOVE FOLDER PARAM
 ### loader.py
-Loads the Master index file into a map, with terms as keys.\
+On startup, loads the master index file into a map, with terms as keys.\
-Terms can then be searched in a command line interface.\
+Terms can then be searched in a command line interface, opening the "mergedindex" files as needed.\
 Use of multiple space-separated terms is supported and will lead to intersection of individual queries.

 This program supports the following parameters: